apptainer/singularity-userdocs/bind_paths_and_mounts.rst

 ====================

-If you have a directory called ``inputs/`` that holds data files you wish to distribute in an image file that is read-only, and compressed, then the squashfs format is appropriate:
+If you have a directory called ``inputs/`` that holds data files you wish to distribute in a read-only image file, and compressed, then the squashfs format is appropriate:

 .. code-block:: sh